 Non Profits: New server or server in the cloud? $2000 AWS credit available

-Move forward with your ITs quote and set yourself up to possibly repeat this situation in the future.
-Even though they’ve told you that this time the backups are better.
+Move forward with your ITs quote and set yourself up to possibly repeat this situation in the future when the server crashes again, even though they’ve told you that this time the backups are better.

 Move to the cloud.